 The right panel of figure \ref{fig:het_accuracy_firms} shows statistics of the distribution of errors in the remaining KKT condition of firms

 where $\psi^{\text{FB}}(x, y)$ denotes the Fischer-Burmeister function.
-Errors in equation \eqref{eq:firm_check_compl} summarize violations of the all remaining KKT conditions associated with the firm problem.\footnote{Because the Fischer-Burmeister function satisfies $\psi^{\text{FB}}(x, y) = 0 \Leftrightarrow x\geq0,y\geq0,xy=0$.} Except for very low levels of capital, the error is virtually zero.
+The errors in equation \eqref{eq:firm_check_compl} summarize the violations of all the remaining KKT conditions associated with the firm problem.\footnote{Because the Fischer-Burmeister function satisfies $\psi^{\text{FB}}(x, y) = 0 \Leftrightarrow x\geq0,y\geq0,xy=0$.} Except for very low levels of capital, the error is virtually zero.
 Throughout, the mean error remains below 0.2\% and even the 99.9th percentile of errors remains below 0.8\%.
-We conclude that the firm policies are computed with high accuracy across the aggregate and idiosyncratic state space.
+We conclude that firm policies are computed with high accuracy across the aggregate and idiosyncratic state space.